DiligentGraphics/DiligentSamples/Tutorials/Tutorial03_Texturing/readme.md

     FILTER_TYPE_LINEAR, FILTER_TYPE_LINEAR, FILTER_TYPE_LINEAR,
     TEXTURE_ADDRESS_CLAMP, TEXTURE_ADDRESS_CLAMP, TEXTURE_ADDRESS_CLAMP
 };
-StaticSamplerDesc StaticSamplers[] =
+ImmutableSamplerDesc ImtblSamplers[] =
 {
     {SHADER_TYPE_PIXEL, "g_Texture", SamLinearClampDesc}
 };
-PSOCreateInfo.PSODesc.ResourceLayout.StaticSamplers    = StaticSamplers;
+PSOCreateInfo.PSODesc.ResourceLayout.ImmutableSamplers    = ImtblSamplers;
-PSOCreateInfo.PSODesc.ResourceLayout.NumStaticSamplers = _countof(StaticSamplers);
+PSOCreateInfo.PSODesc.ResourceLayout.NumImmutableSamplers = _countof(ImtblSamplers);
 ```

-If static sampler is specified for a texture, the sampler set in the shader resource view is ignored.
+If an immutable sampler is defined for a texture, the sampler set in the shader resource view is ignored.
-Static samplers are preferred from performance point of view and should be used whenever possible.
+Immutable samplers are preferred from performance point of view and should be used whenever possible.

 ## Loading a texture